wmbusmeters/wmbusmeters/README.md

 You can also use the XMLExtract Java program. `javac utils/XMLExtract` and then `java -cp utils XMLExtract` to print the key on the command line.

-You can run wmbusmeters with --logtelegrams to get log output that can be placed in a simulation.txt file.
-You can then run wmbusmeter and instead of an usb device, you provide the simulationt.xt file as argument.
+You can run wmbusmeters with `--logtelegram`s to get log output that can be placed in a simulation.txt file.
+You can then run wmbusmeter and instead of an usb device, you provide the `simulation.txt` file as argument.
 See test.sh for more info.

 If you do not specify any meters on the command line, then wmbusmeters will listen and print the header information of any telegram it hears.

 # Builds and runs on GNU/Linux MacOSX (with recent XCode), and FreeBSD

 (For MacOSX do `brew install librtlsdr libusb` which takes such a long time that the MacOSX travis build is disabled for the moment.)